ton-community/tutorials/02-contract/index.md

 ## Step 4: Structuring our smart contract

 Much like everything else in life, smart contracts in FunC are divided into 3 sections.
 These sections are: *storage*, *messages* and *getters*.
+We are going to write these three sections of our first smart contract in the `./Counter/contract/counter.fc` file.

 The **storage** section deals with our contract's persistent data.
 Our contract will have to store data between calls from different users, for example the value of our *counter* variable.
 To write this data to state storage, we will need a write/encode function and to read this data back from state storage, we will need a read/decode function.